 For members of UT’s grackle control crew, the important thing was that it worked.
 They trained the grackles to stay away from campus.

 "The first week we used the shotguns, we realized we were going to have a chance," Burns says.

 After a few years, the crew had to take out their guns less and less often.
-Burns says later in the '90s there were more complaints about the guns, but he thinks that’s because the new students didn’t know how bad the thing had been before.
+In the '90s, Burns says, there were more complaints about the guns, but he thinks that’s because the new students didn’t know how bad the thing had been before.